Manio1109/ctf-writeups/challenges/thm-include/writeup.md

 With administrative access unlocked, the application revealed the **Admin Dashboard API documentation**, exposing internal-only API routes that became essential for the next stage of the attack.

+#### Why the Prototype Pollution Worked
+The application merged user‑supplied JSON into server‑side objects using a deep merge function without filtering out `__proto__` or inherited properties.
+As a result, adding `"isAdmin": true` modified the prototype of the user object, causing every new instance of that object to inherit the overridden `isAdmin` value.

 ---

 ### 4. 🔑 Internal Admin Dashboard API